Penghu Great Bridge

 The Penghu Great Bridge or Penghu Trans-Oceanic Bridge (澎湖跨海大橋 (澎湖跨海大桥, Pēnghú Kuàhǎi Dàqiáo)) is a bridge in Penghu County, Taiwan.
 It connects Siyu Island and Baisha Main Island.

 History

-The idea of the bridge construction came after knowing the sea current between Siyu Island and Baisha Main Island was too harsh to sail.
-The construction of the bridge began in 1965 and was completed in 1970.
+Below the water's surface between Siyu Island and Baisha Main Island, there are reefs.
+The current in the region known as Roaring Gate Channel has a top speed of three meters per second and is particularly harsh during the autumn and winter, when winds blow in from the northeast.
+The construction of the bridge began in 1965 and was completed on 25 December 1970.
 The bridge was expanded in 1984 due to its erosion and collapse because of the sea wind.
 On 1 January 1996, it was re-inaugurated as a two-lane road bridge.

 Architecture

 The bridge was initially 2,478 meters long and 5.1 meters wide.
 After renovation and expansion, it is now 2,494 meters long and 13 meters wide.
 It has 7 emergency spaces along the path.